 Case of 6 bottles.

 This case, featuring four different takes on Sangiovese, Merlot, and Cabernet Sauvignon, may make you wish you were in Tuscany.
+Should be ready to order by the end of January.

 A mixed case of four red wines (one bottle each of Brunello di Montalcino and Tribulo, and two bottles each of Cabernet and Sassarello) come from Tuscan vineyards in Montalcino and neighbouring Montecucco.
 We don't know about you, but boy we'd love to be there right now.